-For more information, consult include/block.h in QEMU's source code.
+For more information, consult include/block/block.h in QEMU's source code.

-measure [--output=ofmt] [-0 output_fmt] [-o options] [--size N | [--object objectdef] [--image-opts] [-f fmt] [-l snapshot_param] filename]
+''' measure [--output=ofmt] [-0 output_fmt] [-o options] [--size N | [--object objectdef] [--image-opts] [-f fmt] [-1 snapshot_param] filename] '''

 Calculate the file size required for a new image.
 This information can be used to size logical volumes or SAN LUNs appropriately for the image that will be placed in them.
 The values reported are guaranteed to be large enough to fit the image.
 The command can output in the format ofmt which is either human or json.
+The JSON output is an object of QAPI type BlockMeasureInfo.

 If the size N is given then act as if creating a new empty image file using qemu-img create.
 If filename is given then act as if converting an existing image file using qemu-img convert.
-The format of the new file is given by $output_fmt$ while the format of an existing file is given by fmt.
+The format of the new file is given by output_fmt while the format of an existing file is given by fmt.